HTGenomeAnalysisUnit/Useful_tips/GWAS_on_RAP_using_Regenie.md

 ### 1) Create target cohort

 Since this is only an example, we extracted a subset from the available sample.
-We restricted the analysis to women, between 55 and 60 years old, with not missing BMI values.
+We restricted the analysis to white British women, between 55 and 60 years old, with not missing BMI values.
 This subset cohort was created using the [Cohort browser](https://documentation.dnanexus.com/user/cohort-browser#opening-datasets-using-the-cohort-browser) and then exported into text file by using the [Table exporter app](https://ukbiobank.dnanexus.com/app/table-exporter).
 Find [here](https://dnanexus.gitbook.io/uk-biobank-rap/working-on-the-research-analysis-platform/accessing-phenotypic-data-as-a-file#selecting-fields-of-interest-in-the-cohort-browser) further details on how to access phenotypic data as a file check.